NoRedInk/rails_edge_test/README.md

 # RailsEdgeTest

-TODO: Describe this gem.
+Do you have front-end tests that require large json blobs?
+Do you use Rails for your backend?
+Then, you can use this gem to have Rails generate your json blobs programmatically!

+Use the rails_edge_test DSL (modeled after RSpec) to define your json files.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile, and make sure it's available to your test environment:

 ```ruby
 gem 'rails_edge_test'